netflex-sdk/commerce/README.md

 ```

 ## Getting started properly
 Always start with an Order object.
-Order is the main class of this library, meant to hold all other objects as children.
+Order is the main class of this library, meant to hold all other objects.

 ```php
 // Empty object.
 Does NOT create an order in the API.